bendmorris/rdf-treestore/README.md

 ### Virtuoso ODBC connection

-You'll also need an ODBC connection to an RDF store such as Virtuoso; help on setting this up for Virtuoso is here: http://docs.openlinksw.com/virtuoso/odbcimplementation.html
+You'll also need an ODBC connection to an RDF store such as Virtuoso.
+Help on setting this up for Virtuoso is here:

+http://docs.openlinksw.com/virtuoso/odbcimplementation.html

 And then, install pyodbc: